hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 +--------------------------------------------+
 ```
 The format here is START\_ADDRESS: NAME (SIZE_HEX - SIZE_BYTE).

+You can also use the "Memory Report" functionality in VS Code to see a similar partition overview.

 In bootloader lingo, a partitioned parts of flash that the bootloader use for applications is often reffered to as **Image** or **Slot**.
 So in the above report, there are three main parts: The bootloader, a primary slot and a secondary slot.
 As such: